MoldyMacaroniX/dashword.net/docs/dashword-authors.md

 Do not include the @ in the handle.

-Include `verified` if the user is verified (see the verified requirements).
+Include `verified` if the user is verified (see the [verified requirements](https://www.dashword.net/verified/)).

+Include `partner` if the user is an official partner of Dashword, i.e. another Geometry Dash community or website that we've partnered with.

+Include `staff` if the user is a Dashword staff or official Dashword profile.